by Susan Flantzer © Unofficial Royalty 2018

 - Maria of Nassau (1642 – 1688), married Ludwig Heinrich, Count Palatine of Simmern-Kaiserslautern, no children

-King Charles I of England had wanted his eldest daughter Mary, Princess Royal to marry one of the sons of King Felipe IV of Spain or her first cousin Karl I Ludwig, Elector Palatine, but both marriage prospects failed.
-Instead, Mary was betrothed to Willem, whose parents were thrilled to have such an alliance with England.
+King Charles I of England wanted his eldest daughter Mary, Princess Royal to marry one of the sons of King Felipe IV of Spain or her first cousin Karl I Ludwig, Elector Palatine, but both marriage prospects failed.
+Instead, Mary was betrothed to Willem, whose parents were thrilled to have an alliance with England.
 On May 2, 1641, at the Chapel Royal of the Palace of Whitehall in London, England, nine-year-old Mary married Willem, who would have his 15th birthday in a couple of weeks.
 Because of Mary’s young age, the marriage was not consummated for several years.

 In February 1642, Willem and Mary, accompanied by her mother Henrietta Maria of France, sailed from England to The Hague in the Dutch Republic.
 Once in The Hague, Mary was warmly greeted by her in-laws and her paternal aunt Elizabeth Stuart, Electress Palatine, and some of her children.
 A second marriage ceremony was held in The Hague on November 4, 1643.